robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Accessing individual list items
 '''''''''''''''''''''''''''''''

 It is possible to access a certain value of a list variable with the syntax `@{NAME}[index]`, where `index` is the index of the selected value.
-Indexes start from zero, and trying to access a value with too large an index causes an error.
+Indices start from zero, negative indices can be used to access items from the end, and trying to access a value with too large an index causes an error.
 Indices are automatically converted to integers, and it is also possible to use variables as indices.
 List items accessed in this manner can be used similarly as scalar variables.

 .. sourcecode:: robotframework

    *** Test Cases ***
-   Constants
-       Login    robot    secret
-       Title Should Be    Welcome robot!

-   List Variable
+   List Variable Item
        Login    @{USER}
        Title Should Be    Welcome @{USER}[0]!

+   Negative Index
+       Log    @{LIST}[-1]

-   Variable Index
+   Index As Variable
        Log    @{LIST}[${INDEX}]

 Using list variables with settings